nocomplexity/SecurityArchitecture/prevention/simplesolutions.md

 So just do:
 * Use and reuse existing security incident procedures.

-A good collection can be found here [link]
+A good collection can be found [here](../protection/security-policies)

 ```